 - It gives turf a bit of a bounce, beneficial for little feet and golf balls.

 - A thin layer makes grass more resilient against wear.

 - It insulates soil and grass roots against temperature extremes.

 Lawn thatch develops when the organic matter in grass produces more quickly than it decomposes.
-While a rapidly growing lawn sounds great, excessive thatch buildup leads to several problems:
+While a rapidly growing lawn sounds great, excessive thatch buildup causes soil compaction and leads to several problems:

 - Disease-causing fungi and insects are inside.

 - It holds on to humidity, which promotes disease.